How to Promote Your Business Pre-Launch: A Step-by-Step Guide

 "Open" sign hanging on a door.

-Step 5: Plan Your Grand Opening
+Step 5: How to Plan Your Grand Opening

 Make It a Big Deal